Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Here is why:

-- Local Authority Sign-Off: When you build an extension or a new house, the Local Authority Building Control (or an Approved Inspector) signs off the project as a whole.
-This inspection covers the foundations, the roof, the walls, and the glazing.
+- Local Authority Sign-Off: When you build an extension, Building Control (e.g., Hampshire Building Control Partnership) signs off the project as a whole.
+This inspection covers foundations, walls, and glazing.

-- The Proof You Need: Your overall Building Control Completion Certificate for the extension acts as your proof that the windows comply with regulations.
+- The Proof You Need: Your overall Building Control Completion Certificate for the extension acts as your proof that the windows comply.

 4. Help!
 I’ve Lost My Certificate